stevecondylios/rawr/README.md

-# Issue and Pull Request Guidelines
+# Issues and Feature Requests

-Thank you for helping make rawr better!

-## Issues

-If you're reporting an issue, it must contain:
+If you're reporting an issue, please include:

 * Example code that reproduces the **observed** behavior.
 * An explanation of what the **expected** behavior is.
+* A specific url you're attempting to retrieve R code from (if that's what your issue concerns)

+If you're after a new feature, please raise an issue, including:

+* Describing the functionality you're after
+* Provide examples of the inputs and desired output

+You could also consider making a pull request

 ## Pull Requests

 Pull requests are welcomed.

-If you create a function to retrieve R code from another website, please follow these conventions
+If you create a function to retrieve R code from another website, please ensure you

-* The function should be named according the name of the website (e.g. if the function retrives R code from `www.example.com`, it should be named `rawr::example()`), unless there's sensible reason to deviate.
+* Where possible, give the function the name of the website domain it works on (e.g. if the function retrives R code from `www.example.com`, the function should be named `rawr::example()`), unless there's some sensible reason to deviate.
 * Please ensure the __intent__ of your contribution is clear.
+* Please provide at least one example url